nithkish/weather_app/README.md

 ![Alt text](public/screens/ipad2.png "IPad2")

+## Assumptions

+- API-Keys hardcoding will be removed and passed through CI/CD pipeline as env variables.

 ## TODO

-Add animation/transition effects for all the trasitions.
+- Add animation/transition effects for all the trasitions.
+- Generic axios interceptor for all API calls.